jomo/imgur-screenshot/README.md

 > **Something went wrong :(<br>**
 > Information logged to /foo/bar/logfile.log

 This means that `scrot -s` failed.
-Try increasing `sleep 0.1` until you no longer get the error.
+Try increasing `sleep 0.1` until you no longer get the error.<br>
+You also get this message when you press a key while selecting, you can safely ignore this message.

 Note
 ----